 Our estimated capital investment, inclusive of capitalized interest and payroll, for the remainder of 2023 is primarily related to our real estate projects.
-These estimated investments include approximately \$19,437,000 of infrastructure development at TRCC-East to support continued commercial retail and industrial development and to design and construct water facilities to support future anticipated absorption.
+These estimated investments include approximately \$10,198,000 of infrastructure development at TRCC-East to support continued commercial retail and industrial development and to design and construct water facilities to support future anticipated absorption.
 We also plan to continue to invest in cultural costs tied to new almond orchards and vineyards, and to replace farm equipment.
 The farm investments are part of a long-term farm management program to redevelop declining orchards and vineyards to maintain and improve future farm revenues.
-Lastly, we expect to invest up to \$6,290,000 for land planning, litigation/appeals, federal and state agency permitting activities, and development activities at MV, Centennial, and Grapevine during the remainder of 2023.
+Lastly, we expect to invest up to \$4,542,000 for land planning, litigation/appeals, federal and state agency permitting activities, and development activities at MV, Centennial, and Grapevine during the remainder of 2023.

 We capitalize interest cost as a cost of the project only during the period for which activities necessary to prepare an asset for its intended use are ongoing, provided expenditures for the asset have been made and interest cost has been incurred.
-Capitalized interest for the three months ended March 31, 2023 and 2022, was \$621,000 and \$579,000, respectively, and is classified within real estate development.
-We also capitalized payroll costs related to development, pre-construction, and construction projects which aggregated \$668,000 and \$719,000 for the three months ended March 31, 2023 and 2022, respectively.
+Capitalized interest for the six months ended June 30, 2023 and 2022, was \$1,210,000 and \$1,154,000, respectively, and is classified within real estate development.
+We also capitalized payroll costs related to development, pre-construction, and construction projects which aggregated \$1,258,000 and \$1,311,000 for the six months ended June 30, 2023 and 2022, respectively.
 Expenditures for repairs and maintenance are expensed as incurred.

-Financing Activities
+Financina Activities

-During the first three months of 2023, financing activities used \$3,030,000, which was attributable to long-term debt service of \$436,000, and tax payments on vested share grants of \$2,594,000.
+During the first six months of 2023, financing activities used \$3,466,000, which was attributable to long-term debt service of \$872,000, and tax payments on vested share grants of \$2,594,000.

-During the first three months of 2022, financing activities used \$2,231,000, which was attributable to long-term debt service of \$1,109,000 and tax payments on vested share grants of \$1,122,000.
+During the first six months of 2022, financing activities used \$2,062,000, which was attributable to long-term debt service of \$50,962,000, tax payments on vested share grants of \$1,122,000, offset by debt issuance of \$49,080,000 and proceeds from interest rate swap termination of \$1,123,000.

 It is difficult to accurately predict cash flows due to the nature of our businesses and fluctuating economic conditions.
 Our earnings and cash flows will be affected from period to period by the commodity nature of our farming and mineral operations, the timing of sales and leases of property within our development projects, and the beginning of development within our residential projects.
 The timing of sales and leases within our development projects is difficult to predict due to the time necessary to complete the development process and negotiate sales or lease contracts.
 Often, the timing aspect of land development can lead to certain years or periods having different earnings than comparable periods.
-Based on the Company's experience, the Company believes it will have adequate cash flows, cash balances, and availability on our line of credit (discussed below) over the next twelve months to fund internal operations.
-As we move forward with the completion of our litigation, permitting and engineering design for our master planned communities and prepare to move into the development stage, we will need to secure additional funding through the issuance of equity and secure other forms of financing such as joint ventures and possibly debt financing.
+Based on our experience, we believe we will have adequate cash flows, cash balances, and availability on our line of credit (discussed below) over the next twelve months to fund internal operations.
+As we move forward with the completion of our litigation, permitting and engineering design for our master planned communities and prepare to move into the development stage, we will need to secure additional funding through the issuance of equity or secure other forms of financing such as joint ventures and possibly debt financing.